jtgry/lakemartinchiro/site/content/first-visit.md

     Do not be discouraged if you have mild flare-ups in your symptoms on occasion.
 This is normal.
 Flare-ups are bound to occur during this phase because your body has not fully healed.
 Depending on the severity of your injury or condition and how long you have been suffering from it, this phase of your care may last anywhere from a few months to a couple of years.

     We will verify your insurance coverage and explain how it might support your chiropractic needs.
 Our wellness team will work with you to create healthy habits and routines for your lifestyle.
 Every person is unique; therefore, everyone requires a customized wellness plan.
 The purpose of our wellness program is for you to achieve good spinal alignment, have a healthy diet, exercise, and maintain a positive mental state.
 It is typical to need care 4-8 times per month for 6-24 months, depending on your overall health and the severity of your problem.
+- template: block-content
+  heading: Your First Visit
+  content: |-
+    Upon entering our office, our trained staffed will welcome you as a member of our family.
+We will request that you complete our patient forms.
+This paperwork provides us with your health history and information on your condition.

+    Next, you will have a one-on-one consultation with Dr. Peaden to discuss your spinal health-related problems, concerns, and potential treatment options.
+This initial visit is designed for Dr. Peaden , to learn more about you, your condition( back pain, neck pain, headaches) , and  expectations to determine chiropractic care can meet your goals.
+It also is a time for you as a patient to determine if this is the right chiropractic office for you.
+Correcting your spine is a team effort.
+Once your body has fully healed, routine chiropractic care can help ensure that your physical problems do not return and keep your body in optimal condition.
+Just like continuing an exercise program and eating well in order to sustain the benefits of exercise and proper diet, it is necessary to continue chiropractic care to ensure the health of your musculoskeletal system.

+    When you make routine chiropractic care a part of your lifestyle, you avoid many of the aches and pains that so many people suffer through, your joints will last longer, and you will be able to engage in more of the activities you love.
 subtitle: ''
 menu:
   main: